 Posted on 6th Apr 2021 by John Rosie

-The National Jazz Archive is excited and honoured to display online a collection of photographs by John ‘Hoppy’ Hopkins (1937 to 2015), who was an iconic leader of the 1960s ‘counter-culture’ movement.
+The National Jazz Archive is excited and honoured to display online a collection of photographs by John ‘Hoppy’ Hopkins (1937 to 2015), who was an iconic leader of the 1960s ‘counter-culture’ movement in Britain.

 In her tribute to Hopkins, photographer, writer and National Jazz Archive patron, Val Wilmer, credits Hopkins with introducing her to avantgarde jazz icons such as Ornette Coleman, Albert Ayler, Archie Shepp, Cecil Taylor and Sun Ra.

 The 'Hoppy' Hopkins collection is a rich resource for those researching or simply interested in this pivotal moment in history.